yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ##### Install backup utilities

-Yugabyte Platform supports backing up YugabyteDB to AWS S3, Azure Storage, Google Cloud Storage, and NFS.
+YugabyteDB Anywhere supports backing up YugabyteDB to AWS S3, Azure Storage, Google Cloud Storage, and NFS.

 You can install the backup utility for the backup storage you plan to use as follows:

 - NFS - Install rsync.
-Yugabyte Platform uses rsync to do NFS backups which you installed in an earlier step.
+YugabyteDB Anywhere uses rsync to do NFS backups which you installed in an earlier step.

 - AWS S3 - Install s3cmd.
-Yugabyte Platform relies on s3cmd to support copying backups to AWS S3.
+YugabyteDB Anywhere relies on s3cmd to support copying backups to AWS S3.
 You have the following installation options:
   - For a regular installation, execute the following:

       ```sh
       sudo yum install s3cmd
       ```

-  - For an airgapped installation, copy `/opt/third-party/s3cmd-2.0.1.tar.gz` from the Yugabyte Platform node to the database node, and then extract it into the `/usr/local` directory on the database node, as follows:
+  - For an airgapped installation, copy `/opt/third-party/s3cmd-2.0.1.tar.gz` from the YugabyteDB Anywhere node to the database node, and then extract it into the `/usr/local` directory on the database node, as follows:

       ```sh
       cd /usr/local